nima07lunar/nima07lunar/README.md

 ### Hey, I'm Nima 👋

-I'm a **.NET Developer** focused on backend engineering, API design and building maintainable software.
+I'm a **.NET Developer** focused on backend engineering, API development, software architecture, and building maintainable systems.

-I enjoy turning real-world problems into reliable systems, working with databases, improving architecture and constantly sharpening my engineering skills.
+I enjoy turning real-world problems into reliable software, designing clean APIs, working with databases, and continuously improving the quality of the systems I build.

 ### What I care about

-* 🧱 Clean & maintainable architecture
+* 🧱 Clean and maintainable architecture
 * ⚙️ Reliable backend systems
-* 🚀 Performance & scalability
 * 🔌 Well-designed APIs
+* 🚀 Performance and scalability
-* 🧪 Testing & code quality
+* 🧪 Testing and code quality
 * 📚 Continuous learning

 </td>